UnifyProject/RFC/raw/rfc-2.md

 XRAP documents use the following rule to allow navigation and discovery:

-* The attribute "href", if present, holds the URI for the resource that the element represents.
+* The attribute "href", if present, holds the URN for the resource that the element represents.
-* The URI for the root resource is known to both client and server by common agreement.
+* The URN for the root resource is known to both client and server by common agreement.
-* The URIs for all non-root resources are generated by the server and may be stored by the client.
+* The URNs for all non-root resources are generated by the server and may be stored by the client.
-* All URIs provided by the server are absolute.
-The client at the HTTP level should use URIs with no scheme or hostname.
+* All URNs provided by the server are absolute.
+The client at the HTTP level should use URNs with no scheme or hostname.

 Here is an example of a client retrieving a public playlist resource using a HTTP GET method, with the server's response.
 The server is at host.com: